torsor-io/yaw/README.md

 ## Philosophy

-yaw embodies several principles:
+`yaw` embodies several principles:

 - **Algebra first**: The mathematical structure *is* the program
 - **Hardware agnostic**: Write for the abstraction, compile to any backend
-- **Fault-tolerant native**: Designed for logical qubits, not NISQ workarounds
+- **Fault-tolerant native**: Designed for error-correction integration, not NISQ
 - **Composability**: Small pieces combine naturally
 - **Joy-coded**: If it's not beautiful, it's not done

-Traditional quantum computing: `Algorithm → Gates → Circuits → Hardware`

-yaw: `Algorithm → Algebra → λix → Any Hardware`

-The algebra layer is universal.

 ## Citation